Polynomial-time algorithm for Maximum Weight Independent Set on $P_6$-free graphs

+The following statement is a well-known characterization of chordal graphs in terms of minimal separators. \begin{lemma}[\cite{Dirac61}] A graph $G$ is chordal if and only if each of its minimal separators is a clique. \end{lemma} \begin{corollary}[\cite{ParraS95}] A graph $G$ is chordal if and only if every two of its minimal separators are noncrossing. \end{corollary}

 For chordal completions, a crucial property is that a minimal chordal completion cannot create a new minimal separator; the following statement is one of the statements of~\cite[Theorem 2.9]{BouchitteT01}. \begin{lemma} If $G$ is a graph and $F$ is a minimal chordal completion in $G$, then every minimal separator of $G+F$ is a minimal separator of $G$ as well. \end{lemma} Thus, by the last two statements, a minimal chordal completion of $G$ corresponds to a choice of a pairwise noncrossing subset of minimal separators of $G$.
-This correspondance can be made in both directions (cf.~\cite{BouchitteT01}), but we do not need the exact statements here.
+This correspondence can be made in both directions (cf.~\cite{BouchitteT01}), but we do not need the exact statements here.

 A vertex subset $\Om\subseteq V(G)$ is called a {\em{potential maximal clique}} ({\em{PMC}}, for short) if the following conditions are satisfied: \begin{description} \item[\pmca] none of the connected components of $\cc(G-\Om)$ is full to $\Om$; and \item[\pmcb] whenever $uv$ is a non-edge with $\{u,v\}\subseteq \Om$, then there is a component $D\in \cc(G-\Om)$ such that $\{u,v\}\subseteq N(D)$. \end{description} In the second condition, we will say that the component $D$ {\em{covers}} the non-edge $uv$, thus this condition says that every non-edge within the PMC $\Omega$ must be covered.
+Observe that it is possible to test whether a given subset of vertices is a PMC in polynomial time.
 The following classic results link PMCs with chordal completions and their clique trees.

 \begin{proposition}[Theorem 3.15 of~\cite{BouchitteT01}] For a graph $G$, a vertex subset $\Omega\subseteq V(G)$ is a PMC if and only if there exists a minimal chordal completion $F$ of $G$ such that $\Omega$ is a maximal clique in $G+F$. \end{proposition}